ontiyonke/Hack-School-Winter-Session-1/README.md

-# Welcome this is the official project repo for project 1
+# Welcome this is the official repo for project 1
 ##UCLA ACM HACK

 ###Description